 We are looking for college students to serve alongside us as 6,000 campers join us this summer.
 Camp Siloam offers camps for children and youth.
 Whether you prefer working behind the scenes or front-and-center on stage, each person in every position will get to share the good news of Jesus.
 Serving with us at Camp Siloam you will be able to make an Eternal Global Impact.

-Step 1: APPLY – Click the correct box below to fill out the application.
+Step 1: APPLY – Click the ‘SUMMER STAFF APPLICATION’ button below to fill out the application.
 You will create a username and password.
 You can check the website to see if your references have completed their form.
 References must be completed to be considered for any position.

 Step 2: INTERVIEW – Sign up for an interview when we come to your campus, or call us to set up a phone or video interview.